History of ESPN in Timeline

 Since the 2013 cancellation of Highlight Express, ESPNews programming consists mainly of rebroadcasts of SportsCenter.

-On August 14, 2014, the SEC Network, a subscription television network focusing on Southeastern Conference sporting events, was launched as a joint venture between the conference and ESPN Inc.
+On August 14, 2014, the SEC Network, a subscription television network, was launched.
+It focuses on sporting events sanctioned by the Southeastern Conference as a result of a 20-year broadcast partnership between the SEC and ESPN Inc.

-On April 26, 2017, ESPN terminated approximately 100 employees, including analysts and journalists, and implemented cost-cutting measures like moving ESPNU studio operations and reducing Baseball Tonight's airtime.
+On April 26, 2017, ESPN terminated approximately 100 employees, including athletes-turned-analysts and journalists, as part of cost-cutting measures.

 December 18, 2017: John Skipper Resigns